 Our goal for this event is threefold: Raise money to build the house, empower women, and raise awareness of the need for affordable housing.

-The remainder of May and the first week of June (not including Memorial Weekend) is reserved for Grassroots Teams and Corporate Sponsor Team Build Days.
+The remainder of May until May 22nd is reserved for Grassroots Teams and Corporate Sponsor Team Build Days.
 These Build Days will be Tue-Sat from 8am-11:30am each of those days.